Brufoli sottopelle: la skincare routine per eliminarli

 WHAT ARE UNDER-THE-SKIN PIMPLES

-The under-the-skin pimples, or cystic acne, are a very common and hard-to-treat skin imperfection.
-They are deep bumps that form under the skin all over the face, especially on the forehead, cheeks, and under the chin.
-They can be small or huge, red and inflamed, or almost invisible.
+I under-the-skin pimples, or cystic acne, they are a very common skin blemish that is difficult to treat.
+They are deep bumps that form under the Skin across the entire face, especially on the forehead, cheeks, and under the chin.
+They can be tiny or large, red and inflamed, or nearly invisible.

-In this article, we will take a closer look at the causes and the various treatments you can use to get rid of under-the-skin pimples, safely and effectively.
+In this article, we’ll take an in-depth look at the causes and various treatments you can use to get rid of under-the-skin pimplessafely and effectively.

 CAUSES OF UNDER-THE-SKIN PIMPLES

-Under-the-skin pimples develop when sebum, bacteria, cell debris, and dirt become trapped deep down inside a hair follicle (pore).
+Under-the-skin pimples form when sebum, bacteria, cellular debris, and dirt get trapped deep withina hair follicle (pore).

-The end result is a cyst under the skin that does not have a ‘‘white head’’ like other pimples may have, usually located in areas of the skin with more sebaceous glands, such as the face, neck, shoulders, back, and chest.
+The end result is a cyst under the Skin that does not have a "whitehead" like other blemishes might, and it is generally located in areas of the Skin with more sebaceous glands, such as the face, neck, shoulders, back, and chest.

-1. People with oily skin may be more prone to under-the-skin pimples than those with dry or normal skin.
+1. Those with oily Skin may be more prone to under-the-skin blemishes than people with Dry skin or normal skin.

-2. The hormonal changes can sometimes cause an overproduction of sebum in the skin.
-This is very likely to happen at specific times in your life, such as puberty, pregnancy, or periods of intense stress.
+2. The hormonal imbalances sometimes they can cause an excess of sebum in the Skin.
+This is very likely to occur during specific periods of your life, such as puberty, pregnancy, or times of high stress.

-3. Taking certain medications can contribute to the formation of blind pimples.
-These include oral corticosteroids and some contraceptives.
+3. The use of certain medications can contribute to the formation of blind pimples.
+These include oral corticosteroids and some birth control pills.

-4. Cosmetics or irritating skin products or products that are not suited to your skin type.
+4. Cosmetics or irritating Skin care products or unsuitable for your Skin type.

-One key tip is not to squeeze or pierce under-the-skin pimples with a needle.
+A key piece of advice is to never squeeze or puncture under-the-Skin blemishes with a needle.
 Why?
-The contents of the cyst will most likely break under the skin, spreading the infection and probably making it even more inflamed.
-Squeezing pimples can also lead to long-term scarring.
+The contents of the cyst will most likely rupture under the Skin, spreading the infection and likely making the inflammation even worse.
+Squeezing blemishes can also lead to long-term scarring.

 UNDER-THE-SKIN PIMPLES OR CYSTS?

-Cysts are markedly painful manifestations, swollen and filled with pus that form under the skin.
-They carry an increased risk of scarring because of their depth.
+Cysts are significantly more painful, swollen and filled with pus that form under the Skin.
+They carry an increased risk of scarring due to their depth.

-The reason for this is that the pressure of such deep inflammation causes the entire follicle to collapse, trapping the base of the hair follicle under the skin and causing infection.
+The reason for this is that the pressure of such a deep inflammation causes the entire follicle to collapse, trapping the base of the hair follicle under the Skin and causing infections.

-The main difference between cystic acne and a regular pimple is that cystic acne forms well below the skin’s surface and produces what is called a cyst, which is the hallmark of this type of acne (cystic pimple).
+The key difference between cystic acne and a regular pimple is that cystic acne forms well below the surface of the Skin and produces what is known as a cyst, which is the defining characteristic of this type of acne (cystic pimple).

-UNDER-THE-SKIN PIMPLES: REMEDIES TO ELIMINATE THEM AND PREVENT THEM FROM FORMING
+UNDER-THE-SKIN PIMPLES: REMEDIES TO GET RID OF THEM AND PREVENT THEIR FORMATION

-Under-the-skin pimples can be hard to get rid of, but they can be treated with patience and the right specific treatment.
+Under-the-skin pimples can be tricky to get rid of, but they are treatable with patience and the right targeted treatment.
 Always make sure your hands are clean before using any at-home treatment.

 Below is the recommended skincare routine: